amsterdamharu/docker-notes/node-dev/README.md

 Run the container
 -----------------

+You may need to npm install some packages that your application depends on.
+You can do so by starting the container interactively and run npm in the container, the files are saved on the host in the .app directory.

+        docker run -it --rm \
+         -v $(pwd)/app:/app \
+         node:dev bash

+In the container you can run npm, your application is in /app so you can run:

+         cd /app
+         npm install --verbose

 In the current directory (not in build) run the following command (assuming you named the image node:dev):

         docker run -t --rm \